hashicorp/consul/website/source/intro/getting-started/install.html.markdown

 ## Verifying the Installation

-After installing Serf, verify the installation worked by opening a new terminal session and checking that `serf` is available.
-By executing `serf` you should see help output similar to that below:
+After installing Consul, verify the installation worked by opening a new terminal session and checking that `consul` is available.
+By executing `consul` you should see help output similar to that below:

 ```
-$ serf
+$ consul
-usage: serf [--version] [--help] <command> [<args>]
+usage: consul [--version] [--help] <command> [<args>]

 Available commands are:
-    agent          Runs a Serf agent
+    agent          Runs a Consul agent
-    event          Send a custom event through the Serf cluster
     force-leave    Forces a member of the cluster to enter the "left" state
+    info           Provides debugging information for operators
-    join           Tell Serf agent to join cluster
+    join           Tell Consul agent to join cluster
     keygen         Generates a new encryption key
-    leave          Gracefully leaves the Serf cluster and shuts down
+    leave          Gracefully leaves the Consul cluster and shuts down
-    members        Lists the members of a Serf cluster
+    members        Lists the members of a Consul cluster
-    monitor        Stream logs from a Serf agent
+    monitor        Stream logs from a Consul agent
-    version        Prints the Serf version
+    version        Prints the Consul version
 ```

-If you get an error that `serf` could not be found, then your PATH environmental variable was not setup properly.
-Please go back and ensure that your PATH variable contains the directory where Serf was installed.
+If you get an error that `consul` could not be found, then your PATH environmental variable was not setup properly.
+Please go back and ensure that your PATH variable contains the directory where Consul was installed.

-Otherwise, Serf is installed and ready to go!
+Otherwise, Consul is installed and ready to go!